 Ayuda en una granja

-I am not Portuguese, but I can probably teach you a thing or two about Portuguese food if you're new to Portugal.
 Before working as a goatherd and cheese maker I used to work as a cook in many types of places.
 If you are interested in anything related to food we are sure to have some interesting things to share and learn.
 Also reading is one of my favourites, specifically history and of course philosophy, but I love all genres really.
 I am quite into Taoist philosophy and try to live and create with it in mind.
-I love learning new languages and I try to learn new things regularly.
+I love learning new languages and try to learn new things regularly.
 I am amongst other things, a big sinophile.
-I used to live in China for a few years, and I am fascinated with Chinese and east asian cultures.
+I used to live in China for a few years, and am fascinated with Chinese and east asian cultures.

-There is a small herd of goats with several kids (15 mothers, 11 babies and three big males) that needs constant caring.
+There is a small herd of goats with several kids (15 mothers, 8 teenagers and three big males) that needs constant caring.
 This includes feeding, cleaning, milking and herding on the mountain side.
 Walking with the goats demands a fit body and good navigation skills.
-You will also be able to help with the cheese-making.

-Other than that I always have some sort of building/woodworking projects (like making my kitchen nicer and more functional), so carpenters and people who like working with wood are more than welcome.
+Other than that we always have some sort of building/woodworking projects, so carpenters and people who like working with wood are more than welcome.

-I live alone, and there aren’t many people around (though I have some very lovely neighbours).
-I love meeting new people and getting to know new faces and I also like my own time and space mainly for reading and learning which is something I often do when I don’t work.
+We live in a remote area, and there aren’t many people around (though we have some very lovely neighbours).
+We love meeting new people and getting to know new faces and we also like our own time and space.
 If you are coming alone you should be someone who knows how to spend time by himself.
 Monchique is a beautiful mountain to explore while you are here and you can go on all kinds of hikes around.
-I have a car and I can pick you up from the village of Monchique When you arrive.
-I can take you into town when you feel like it or take you for a drive around the mountains and meet friends, which is always fun.
-In the summer I often go to the beach.
-There are loads of beaches around where I live (the western and southern beaches of the Algarve), and you can always join in for the ride.
+We have a car and we can pick you up from the village of Monchique when you arrive.
+We can take you into town when you feel like it or take you for a drive around the mountains and meet friends, which is always fun.
+There are loads of beaches around where we live (the western and southern beaches of the Algarve).

 Acceso a Internet